Fracture Detection in Pediatric Wrist Trauma X-ray Images Using YOLOv8 Algorithm: Application

-\subsection{Application}
+After using data augmentation, our models have a better mAP value than that of YOLOv8 model, as shown in Table \ref{yolov8_640} and Table \ref{yolov8_1024}.
+Specifically, when the input image size is 640, compared with YOLOv8m model and YOLOv8l model, the mAP 50 of our model improves from 0.621 to 0.629, and from 0.623 to 0.637, respectively.
+Although the inference time on the CPU is increased from 536.4ms and 1006.3ms to 685.9ms and 1370.8ms, respectively, the number of parameters and FLOPs are the same, which means that our model can be deployed on the same computing power platform.
+In addition, we compare the performance of our model with that of YOLOv7 and its improved models.
+As shown in Table \ref{sota}, the mAP value of our model is higher than those of YOLOv7 \cite{wang2022yolov7}, YOLOv7 with Convolutional Block Attention Module (CBAM) \cite{woo2018cbam} and YOLOv7 model with Global Attention Mechanism (GAM) \cite{liu2021global}, which demonstrates that our model has obtained SOTA performance.

+This paper aims to design a pediatric wrist fracture detection application, so we use our model for fracture detection.
+Figure \ref{fig_result} shows the results of manual annotation by the radiologist and the results predicted using our model.
+These results demonstrate that our model has a good ability to detect fractures in single fracture cases, but metal puncture and dense multiple fracture situations badly affects the accuracy of prediction.

+\section{Application}

+After completing model training, we utilize a Python library that includes the Qt toolkit, PySide6, to develop a Graphical User Interface (GUI) application.
+Specifically, PySide6 is the Qt6-based version of the PySide GUI library from the Qt Company.

-After completing the model training, we export YOLOv8l model with 640 input image size to ONNX format and use PySide6 to create the Graphical User Interface (GUI) application.
-PySide (Qt for Python) is a Python library for creating GUI applications using the Qt toolkit.
-PySide6 is the Qt6-based version of Python GUI library PySide from the Qt Company.
-As shown in Fig. \ref{fig_app}, we create a GUI application named ``Fracture Detection Using YOLOv8 App'', and the icons in the application refer to the icons in Flaticon.
-Users can open images, make predictions, and save predictions in our application, which is designed to assist surgeons in observing bone fractures of pediatric wrists.
+According to the model performance evaluation results in Table \ref{yolov8_640} and Table \ref{yolov8_1024}, we choose our model with YOLOv8s algorithm and the input image size of 1024, to perform fracture detection.
+Our model is exported to onnx format, and is applied to the GUI application.
+Figure \ref{fig_app} depicts the flowchart of the GUI application operation on macOS.
+As can be seen from the illustration, our application is named ``Fracture Detection Using YOLOv8 App''.
+Users can open and predict the images, and save the predictions in this application.
+In summary, our application is designed to assist pediatric surgeons in analyzing fractures on pediatric wrist trauma X-ray images.